yusita/apollo/README.md

 MVC .NET Project

-# M1 Bill PDF Extractor
+# PDF Extractor
-Objective: To extract data from M1 Bill PDF Format
+Objective: To extract data from PDF Format

 How to Use:
 1. Browse PDF file